michaelilkanayev1997/Ticketing/README.md

 ## 🚀 Overview

 The Ticketing Platform is a cloud-native, event-driven application designed with scalability, maintainability, and performance in mind.
-It demonstrates how enterprise-level systems are architected using microservices, asynchronous messaging, secure authentication, and CI/CD workflows — all within a fully containerized Kubernetes environment.
+It demonstrates how enterprise-level systems are architected using microservices, asynchronous messaging, secure authentication, and CI/CD workflows- all within a fully containerized Kubernetes environment.

 ---